Introduction

 Emergency Discretion

 If someone bolts down the aisle with explosive diarrhea, look away.
 They are already suffering.
-But do record a video — you know, for posterity.
+But do record a video for posterity.

 Tipping Flight Attendants

 Flight attendants don’t get paid until the doors close.
 Their job is difficult, often thankless, and occasionally involves mop duty.
 A tip isn’t standard practice, but neither is decency.
-Consider it.
+Consider a generous tip.

 Traveling with Pets